tianhao-ai/Detecting-Machine-Generated-Text-COMP90051-2023S1-Project-1/README.md

 <img src='graph/gru_structure.png' width='1000' height ='50'>
 Due to the device limit, the max length of the text input is limit in size 500.
 Some parameter could be tuned for gaining better performance

+# Acknowledgement

+This program was created as a project for COMP90051 Statistical Machine Learning at University of Melbourne.
+Special thanks to Prof.Ben Rubinstein and teaching teams for their guidance and support.